mhthnz/SteamPlayer/README.md

 # SteamPlayer
 Class for working with Steam Api.
-It consist of two main classes: SteamPlayer, SteamPlayerCollection.
+It consist of two main classes: `SteamPlayer`, `SteamPlayerCollection`.
 * `SteamPlayer` is decorator for object with steam data, extending its addition funcionality.
 * `SteamPlayerCollection` consist of SteamPlayer instances, give possibility for search instances according to some criteria.